sourcebot-dev/sourcebot/README.md

 docker run -p 3000:3000 --rm --name sourcebot -e CONFIG_PATH=sample-config.json ghcr.io/taqlaai/sourcebot:main
 ```

 Navigate to `localhost:3000` in your favorite web browser to see Sourcebot in action running on your own machine!
 This sample command will index the Sourcebot repository and allow you to search through it.
-If you'd like to run Sourcebot on a different repository, please checkout !
+If you'd like to run Sourcebot on a different repository, please read [Using Sourcebot on a custom repository](#using-sourcebot-on-a-custom-repository) !

 <details>
 <summary>What does this command do?</summary>